Open Source Technology for Libraries, Archives and Museums

 We provide specialized training for personnel involved in digitization workflows, including the operation of scanning rigs, cameras, lighting setups, and image capture software.
 Our training extends to the development of digitization protocols aligned with best practices, as well as the administration of digital collection management systems.
 We also offer consulting for the formulation of grant proposals, strategic planning of digitization initiatives, and advanced archival tasks such as metadata schema design and data modeling.

-'How to Build Digital Collections in Libraries and Archives', organized by the Neuquen Legislature (Neuquen, 2020)
+'How to Build Digital Collections in Libraries and Archives', organized by the Legislature of Neuquén (Neuquén, Argentina, 2023)

 'First OpenGLAM Argentina Meeting' at the Museum of Modern Art in Buenos Aires, with more than 100 participants (co-organized, 2017)